-- 76. Terrestrial Fauna and Flora.
-The proposed roads construction and improvement in Bakerganj Pourashava are located within built-up areas.
+- 75. Terrestrial Flora and Fauna.
+The proposed roads construction and improvement in Lalmohan Pourashava are located within built-up areas.
 Vegetation in the surrounding area are secondary grown trees and shrubs.
 There are no forests, national parks, or sanctuaries in or adjacent to the proposed roads construction and improvement location.
-There are also no rare, threatened, or endangered species reported. - 77.
-Fauna Species.
-Commonly found mammals in the district are ud biral (Aonyx cinerea), benji (Herpestes edwardsi), Indur (Rattus rattus), nengti indur (Bandicota bengalensis), dura kathbirali (Funambulus pennanti), tickell's bat (Hesperoptenus tickelli) and chika (Suncus murinus). - 78.
-Flora Species: The area is covered with trees common throughout Bangladesh which are of fruits, timber, medicinal and shrubs and undershrub. - 79.
+There are also no rare, threatened, or endangered species reported. - 76.
+Protected Areas and Endangered Species: and the project sites are built-up areas, and there are no rare, threatened, or endangered species of terrestrial and aquatic flora and fauna in the impact zone of the project.
+The proposed roads construction and improvement location alignment is not an area to be protected for the natural habitats or rare/endangered species. - 77.
 Protected Areas and Critical Habitats.
 Protected areas (PAs) are "especially dedicated to the protection and maintenance of biological diversity and associated cultural resources, which are managed through legal or other effective means" (IUCN, 1994).
 They are "designated or regulated and managed to achieve specific conservation objectives" (Mulongoy & Chape, 2004).
-Three types of protected areas were defined under the Bangladesh Wildlife Preservation Act, 1973; i.e., National Park, Wildlife Sanctuary and Game Reserve. - 80.
-The IBAT was used to screen the presence of protected areas or critical habitats around the subproject site (area of analysis of 1km, 10 km and 50 km radius).
-Screening results show there is no Protected Area within the 50-km radius of the site.
-One key biodiversity area (KBA), the Ganges, Brahmaputra-Meghna delta, is within the 50-km radius of the site.
-From the same IBAT screening, 73 IUCN Red List species of concern are identified within the default area of analysis of 50-km radius (see Appendix 2 for the results of IBAT screening).
-The subproject site is already a built-up area and the probability of these species being found at the site is very low.
+Three types of protected areas were defined under the Bangladesh Wildlife Preservation Act, 1973; i.e., National Park, Wildlife Sanctuary and Game Reserve.